seansfkelley/react-layered-chart/README.md

 Be sure to include the styles from `react-layered-chart/react-layered-chart.css`.
 This file is also specified on the `style` key in `package.json` for any toolchains that support it.

-### `process.env.NODE_ENV`

-Your build should specify a value for `process.env.NODE_ENV`, or at least shim it out so it doesn't fail at runtime.
-If you would like to get verbose debugging for what's going on inside a `ChartProvider`, specify a value of `"development"` for `process.env.NODE_ENV`.

 ### Typings

 If you're using Typescript, you must provide typings for a global `Promise`, as this type appears in the API of react-layered-chart.
 If you're targeting ES6, the standard library typings should suffice.
 Otherwise, you can install something like [`es6-promise`](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/es6-promise) or typings for your library of choice, such as [Bluebird](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/bluebird).